×

 Frequently Asked Questions

-3. Can yeast infection go away on its own in men?
+3. Can a yeast infection go away on its own in men?

 Depending on your overall health, a penile yeast infection can go away without treatment.
 But it can also worsen and spread to other areas around the penis.
 The treatment for a male yeast infection is generally simple.
 Therefore, starting as soon as possible is important to ensure the infection doesn’t spread.